A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: A KTE modeling framework

 which implies that

-The microscopic dynamics \eqref{MicroD} leads in the usual way to a KTE for the mesoscopic cell distribution function $c(t,x,v)$:
+\cgr{Finally, if $\E[q]=0$, then the third moment, $\T[q]$ accounts for the skewness of distribution $q$, i.e. for its asymmetry about its mean. }

+{Now we have all ingredients necessary to construct a model on the mesoscale.
+On this level we model the probability density function $c=c(t,x,v)$ for {cell} position and velocity over time. {Our equation for $c$ reads:}

-where we {used} the turning kernel $nq$ and a constant turning rate (which for simplicity we set to 1).
+{The left-hand side of \cref{meso} describes the {mass-conserving} transport {along the trajectories generated by} \cref{MicroD}.
+The right-hand side captures chaotic interactions with tissue fibers.
+This is done by means of incorporating a turning operator with a} turning kernel $nq$ and a constant turning rate (which for simplicity we set to 1).
 Thus, as in many previous works (see e.g. \cite{CS20,Corbin2018,CEKNSSW,EHS,Engwer2,Engwer,Hillen2006, Hunt2016,Kumar20,Painter2013}) we assume that the cells adapt their respective direction of motion to the local orientation of tissue fibers.
-Moreover, still in line with previous works, we consider the cell distribution to be compactly supported on the velocity space, thus introduce the boundary condition
+Moreover, still in line with previous works, we consider the cell {population} to be compactly supported on the velocity space, thus introduce the boundary condition

-\begin{Notation} To shorten the notation and ease calculations, we also assume that functions $\xi_i$ (which will appear below) always depend upon $|v|$ alone. \end{Notation}